tomhendra/peronsal-site/src/lib/content/handling-redirects-aws-amplify.md

 for a redirect that would usually be sent by a server."
 ---

+## Introduction

-The common use of client-side routers to handle redirects is not a good idea, because browsers and search engines don't receive the status code of 301 / 302 for a redirect that would usually be sent by a server.
-This can have a negative effect on SEO and alter browser behaviour, so it is a much better idea to ensure our redirects happen on the server or CDN and not the client.
+Using client-side routers to handle redirects can have a negative effect on SEO and alter browser behaviour, so it is a much better idea to ensure our redirects happen on the server or CDN and not the client.

 In a React (CRA) AWS Amplify app we need to apply our configurations in the three places that a server is used: